Unclonable Cryptography in Linear Quantum Memory: Introduction

 \subsection{Concurrent and Independent Work}

-In a concurrent and independent work,~\cite{HuaVai25} also consider the size of the secret key in~\cite{C:ShmZha25}.
+In a concurrent and independent work,~\cite{HuaVai25} also consider the size of the quantum secret key in~\cite{C:ShmZha25}.
 Their work contains a few results, some of which partially overlap with ours.

 \paragraph{OSS in the oracle setting.} In the oracle setting, they are able to get the key size down to $O(\lambda^2)$.
-They shave of one $\lambda$ relative to \cite{C:ShmZha25} by signing all the bits of the message rather than signing individual bits in parallel, similar to what we do.
-However, they got stuck at $\lambda^2$ because they were not able to overcome the CPF size bound as we do.
+They shave one multiplicative factor $\lambda$ relative to \cite{C:ShmZha25}, by signing all the bits of the message using a single token rather than signing individual bits using many tokens.
+However, their result got stuck at $\lambda^2$ because they were not able to overcome the CPF size bound as we do.
 Their signing algorithm is sequential, unlike our parallel algorithm.

-\begin{remark}They actually claim that~\cite{C:ShmZha25} requires secret keys of size $\Omega(\lambda^4)$.
-The reason for the $\lambda^4$ is when one uses the generic transformation from non-collapsing hash functions to OSS~\cite{TQC:DalSpo23}.
+\begin{remark} They actually claim that the oracle-model construction of~\cite{C:ShmZha25} requires secret keys of size $\Omega(\lambda^4)$, while it requires $\Theta\left( \lambda^3 \right)$.
+The reason for the $\lambda^4$ is when one uses the generic transformation from non-collapsing collision-resistant hash functions to OSS~\cite{TQC:DalSpo23}.
 However, while~\cite{C:ShmZha25} cite~\cite{TQC:DalSpo23} as a motivation in the overview, the actual construction signs messages directly as opposed to going through~\cite{TQC:DalSpo23}.
 As such, this factor of $\lambda$ is not actually relevant. \end{remark}

+\paragraph{OSS in the plain model.} Then, moving from the oracle model to the plain model, \cite{HuaVai25} claim that they achieve the same $O\left( \lambda^2 \right)$-qubit secret keys in the plain model, by adapting the security proof of~\cite{C:ShmZha25} to their modifications.
+The result is a claim of OSS with $O\left( \lambda^2 \right)$-qubit secret keys under the same assumptions as~\cite{C:ShmZha25}: